Boom Boom Bartoli sinks tearful Lisicki to win Wimbledon

 "You go through pain, you go through tears, you go through low moments, and when it actually happens... you feel like you're almost not walking any more on earth.
 You're really flying," said Bartoli, who like her idol Monica Seles plays double fisted on both sides.

-But while Seles failed to add her name at the All England Club's roll of honour, Bartoli's double-handed weapons proved to be a formidable force on Saturday.
+But while Seles failed to add her name at the All England Club's roll of honor, Bartoli's double-handed weapons proved to be a formidable force on Saturday.

 Lisicki had walked on court listening to David Guetta's club anthem "Play Hard" on her ipod but the message did not seem to stick as she failed to hold serve even once in the opening set.